Industrial Robots 101: What They Are and How They Work

 Standard Bots robot visualizer

-Definition of Industrial robots
+Definition of industrial robots

-Think of an Industrial robot as a highly skilled worker in the manufacturing and Industrial sectors.
+Think of an industrial robot as a highly skilled worker in the manufacturing and industrial sectors.

 It's an advanced machine equipped with sensors, controllers, and actuators.
 These components are mounted on a flexible frame with joints and links that form a robotic arm.